Why I’m running for Mayor of DC

 I know what you’re thinking: “How will you fix DC if you have no government experience?”

-Fair question.
-If 'government experience' was the key to ending poverty, DC wouldn't still have a 17-year life expectancy gap or a $120,000 household income gap between Wards just 8 miles apart.
 I don’t have a history of managing the status quo; I have a plan to replace it.
 And I will be joined by brilliant people who will help execute that plan to lift countless people out of poverty in DC and transform it into a Dream City.
-DC doesn't need more career politicians—it needs a Mayor who’s more interested in results than a title.
+DC needs a Mayor who is astute at diagnosing problems and who is more interested in results than a title.
 I’m not coming to join the establishment; I’m coming to give it a long-overdue upgrade.

 I am running for Mayor of Washington DC, because I believe your life expectancy should NOT depend on which side of the river you call home.